Index to all pages:

 Today, we are changing the face of the city so that it looks more like a town on the edge of a desert.
 This will go a long way toward ensuring our future water needs, and it doesn't mean you have to settle for an unattractive landscape.
 Residents are finding there are many ways to create landscapes that are much more colorful and interesting than plain expanses of green lawn.
 Xeriscaping and wildscaping are becoming much more popular and can actually increase property values.
 Xeriscape plants are ones that can survive with little or no water once established, and many are native to the San Antonio area.
 Wildscaping usually involves mostly native plants, and the landscape is planned with the goal of attracting urban wildlife such as birds and butterflies.
 These landscapes can even include lots of edible plants!

 There is plenty of help available to people who want to undertake a xeriscaping or wildscaping project.
-Free brochures are available at most local nurseries, and the San Antonio Water System offers a water bill rebate of up to $400 to customers who install water-saving landscapes.
+Free brochures are available at most local nurseries, and the San Antonio Water System offers a wide variety of programs, coupons, and rebates to encourage a culture of water conservation.
 The Texas Parks & Wildlife Department has some excellent material online about creating Texas Wildscapes and registering your wildscape with the Wildlife Diversity Program as a certified Backyard Wildlife Habitat!

 If you were here in the 70s and 80s you remember when all of San Antonio looked like this.
 Lush greenscapes of high-water using St. Augustine grass were a tradition, and we all ran through the sprinklers at 3:00 in the afternoon without a care in the world for conservation.
 Today many people realize you can have a pretty nice landscape without using much water.
 This homeowner in Helotes has a small area in front of the house with native and low-water using plants, and the rest of the property is a wildscape where no water is applied at all (ok ok yes, it's my own house).